34-Year-Old Wide Receiver – Arizona Cardinals

 Larry Fitzgerald Contract Information:

-Signed a one-year contract extension with the Cardinals in November of 2017.
+Signed a one-year, $11 million contract with the Cardinals in November of 2017.

 To instantly reveal our fantasy analysis of every player – including Larry Fitzgerald – simply subscribe now.